microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 > **Note:** If you are opening this code from the cloud, you also need to fetch the [`rlboard.py`](rlboard.py) file, which is used in the notebook code.
 Add it to the same directory as the notebook.

 ## Introduction

+In this lesson, we will explore the world of **[Peter and the Wolf](https://en.wikipedia.org/wiki/Peter_and_the_Wolf)**, inspired by a musical fairy tale by a Russian composer, [Sergei Prokofiev](https://en.wikipedia.org/wiki/Sergei_Prokofiev).
+We will use **Reinforcement Learning** to let Peter explore his environment, collect tasty apples and avoid meeting the wolf.

 **Reinforcement Learning** (RL) is a learning technique that allows us to learn an optimal behavior of an **agent** in some **environment** by running many experiments.
 An agent in this environment should have some **goal**, defined by a **reward function**.